Top UK winter holiday destinations

 South Devon is renowned for its warmer temperatures, so if the thought of a frosty holiday in the countryside gives you the shivers, head to the palm tree-lined shores of the English Riviera and enjoy the natural suntrap of Torbay.
 We recommend catching the train on the Tarka Line and heading down the coast to Plymouth for some essential Christmas shopping in the annual Christmas markets.
 Drake Circus is a great venue to pick up January sale bargains too.

-For even more inspiration for your winter holiday, visit our Discover Devon guide.
-We have also compiled a guide about Devon's top 10 National Trust properties.
+For even more inspiration for your winter holiday, read our guide to discovering Devon

 Devon cottages